ashavish/twirpy_exps/Readme.md

 go run client.go
 ```

-We should see a proper response
+We should get a proper response